S1SYPHOS/php-gesetze/README.md

 $object = new \S1SYPHOS\Gesetze\Gesetz('dejure');
 ```

-It's also possible to specify your desired order of two or more drivers as array:
+It's also possible to specify selected of two or more drivers as array:

 ```php
 $object = new \S1SYPHOS\Gesetze\Gesetz(['dejure', 'buzer']);
 ```

-**Note:** This option defaults to all available drivers, which is a good overall choice, simply because of the vast array of supported laws.
+**Note:** This defaults to all available drivers, which is a good overall choice, simply because of the vast array of supported laws.
 Possible values are `gesetze`, `'dejure'`, `'buzer'` and `'lexparency'`.

 Out of the box, `php-gesetze` cycles through all known drivers until a match is found.